I have come to realize God meets people where they are.

 We have dreams within us we can’t really define, so we do the next best thing.
 We reduce them to material accomplishments and goals.
 In pursuing them, though, God can establish our steps.
 God can show us what our dreams are really made of.
 Our dreams begin with the eternity He places in us, and they end with the God who made us.

 In this short video Kyle tells his story of how God knocked on His door and he responded.
 He wasn’t even looking for God.
 He was an atheist, but he was looking for “that thing” that we all want, and he was honest enough to know that the things he sought to fulfillment in were not it.
 That honesty lead to depression that led him to the brink of suicide.

 Confronted with the reality that none of the things he had tried were enough, and though he didn’t believe in God, he made God a challenge, “If you really exist, show me!”
 He put his life on hold and spent his days smoking weed and watching “Jesus shows” on YouTube.

-I don’t recommend this as the way to find God.
-In fact, our “finding” God is not the point, as I have already tried to describe.
+I don’t recommend this as the way to :find God” – other than the utter commitment to it.
+In fact, our “finding” God is not the point, as I have already tried to suggest.
 Rather, God finds us.
 He knocks on our doors where we are.
 That is just where Kyle happened to be: in a funk, at the end of the line of the things he tried for self-fulfillment, smoking weed.

 But, he engaged God, and he did it honestly.
 He invited God to open the door, and God did.
 God met him where he was:

 If you found Kyle’s story interesting, you might like to listen to the stories of other atheists.
-Many of them had intellectual obstacles to belief in God and explore how their commitment to following the truth where it leads cleared those obstacles out of their way.
-But there are hundreds and thousands of other stories.
-Each of them is unique as the next because God is an intimate, personal God, and He meets us where we are.
+Many of them had intellectual, emotional or moral obstacles to belief in God, but they followed the truth where it lead them.
+There are hundreds and thousands of these stories.
+Each of them is as unique as the next because God is an intimate, personal God, and He meets us where we are.
 (You can watch people tell more Journeys to Faith here.)